oconnor0/BeaconRoad/Pregens/OrcWarrior.md

 - Powers:
     - Aim
         - Requires: MIND d4, Hunt 1.
-        - Cost: Action.
+        - Cost: Act.
         - Effect: Gain *advantage* on your next ranged attack this turn.
     - Basic Melee Attack
         - Requires: *Melee* weapon.
-        - Cost: Action.
+        - Cost: Act.
         - Target: 1 creature you threaten.
         - Attack: Skirmish/BODY! vs IRON.
         - Hit: (half Skirmish)[POW] + [BODY] *kinetic* damage.
     - Basic Ranged Attack
         - Requires: *Ranged* weapon.
-        - Cost: Action.
+        - Cost: Act.
         - Target: 1 creature within your weapon's range.
             - *You may target a creature at double your weapon's range by suffering Disadvantage on your attack action roll.*
         - Attack: Hunt/BODY! vs IRON.
         - Hit: (half Hunt)[POW] + [BODY] *kinetic* damage.
     - Charge
         - Requires: BODY d4, non-*light* melee weapon.
-        - Cost: Action.
+        - Cost: Act.
         - Target: 1 creature within your stride.
         - Effect: Advance up to your stride toward your target, if you end your movement closer to your target than you started your turn, and if you moved at least twice your size (ex., 10' for medium or 20' for large), make a melee weapon charge attack with Advantage against that target.
     - Goading Stance
         - Requires: BODY d4.
-        - Cost: Action, Stress 1 (condition 1).
+        - Cost: Act, Stress 1 (condition 1).
         - Effect: For the rest of this encounter or until this stance ends, your melee weapon attacks *goad* their targets, hit or miss.
 Make a basic melee weapon attack.
     - Reaction Attack
         - Requires: BODY d4.